 If you’ve been following my blogs at all you might already know that I have a 6 1/2-year-old shepherd/pit mix dog named Frisbee who is the love of my life but unfortunately, has fear aggression.

-I wrote an 8 part blog series sharing our journey with Frisbee that was met with overwhelming response.
-If you haven't read it you can start with part one by clicking here.
+I wrote an 8 part blog series sharing our journey with Frisbee that was met with an overwhelming response.
+If you haven’t read it you can start with part one by clicking here.

 Jump ahead to this moment in time and where we are in our continued journey with Frisbee.

 Nothing different happened that caused me to seek out a different method of training but the every day living with an unpredictable dog was causing us so much stress and anxiety.
 You might even say that we were being held prisoners by our dog.

 We have to limit our vacations because we can’t board him anywhere or hire a pet sitter.

 Our middle daughter wants to vacation with us with her new husband but that will never happen because she’s the only one who can come and feed Frisbee when we are out of town.

 Our everyday living consists of always being worried that someone didn’t shut the front door, or the auto shut, dead bolt gate wasn’t shut properly.
 Or maybe just worrying constantly that one of us would make a human mistake that would put Frisbee’s life on the line as well as possible get someone hurt.

 I love Frisbee.
 He’s like a son to me and I will never give up on him.